viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Commands.rst

 **A Command is part of a domain API**.

-The abstract class **AbstractCreateCommand** can be used to define an entity creation command, which contains an id to be used as identifier for the entity to be created.
+The abstract class **CreateCommand** can be used to define an entity creation command, which contains an id to be used as identifier for the entity to be created.

+Two other abstract classes can be used for entity updates and deletion : **UpdateCommand** and **DeleteCommand**

 **usage**